Originally Published on 16th February 2016

 You can set up your character to automatically fish whilst you are AFK.
 Buy a fishing rod from a dock manager or fishing merchant and equip it.
 Go to any river, lake or sea coast then press the “space” key to automatically fish.
 This will allow you to catch something every 5 minutes (with the starter fishing rod).
 It is a lot slower than actively fishing yourself, but is a great way to earn some money whilst you are AFK.
 You can also check the tick box at the top to throw away useless items.
 Fishing does take up a lot of inventory space so make sure you clear as much of it before you start fishing.
 Also double check your weight limit isn’t close to being full before you go AFK.
 You will stop fishing if your fishing rod runs out of durability, you run out of inventory space, or are overweight.

-As mentioned above, you can train your stamina (breath) and strength whilst you are AFK by setting up an autorun loop (This feature will not be in the game at launch).
+As mentioned above, you can train your stamina (breath) and strength whilst you are AFK by setting up an autorun loop.

-You can train your horse level whilst AFK by setting up an autorun loop (This feature will not be in the game at launch).
+You can train your horse level whilst AFK by setting up an autorun loop.
 Make sure you also tick the box underneath the horse’s health and stamina to auto-use carrots.

 You really should be using your workers to collect materials or craft for you whenever they can, but you can also set them a list of things to do whilst you are AFK.
 Even if you log out, your workers will carry on with their current job until it is finished, but they will not start work on the next one.
 (The boss turns his back for one second and they take a break!
 Typical…)